heathdrobertson/crypto-wine/docs/meetup/feb-12/agenda.md

 1. Get [Test Bitcoin] from a faucet.
 1. Practice sending Test Bitcoin
     1. Post your [Bitcoin Testnet Wallet] address in the TetonBlocks Telegram group.
-1. Send Bitcoin from your Coinbase wallet to your Kraken wallet.
+1. Send Bitcoin from your Coinbase wallet to your [Kraken] wallet.
-1. Convert Bitcoin to Cardano in Kraken.
+1. Convert Bitcoin to Cardano in [Kraken].
 1. Last Pass password manager tutorial.
 1. Last Pass Authenticator - Two Factor Authentication (2FA)